 This method I haven’t tried because I’m honestly afraid I will end up with wax all over my oven however some people swear by it!

+Here’s how to get wax out of your candle jar using the oven.
 Set your oven to 200°F. Line a cookie sheet (or any baking sheet with a decent lip) with aluminum foil.
 Place your candle upside down onto the sheet.

 Put the candle in the oven for about 15 minutes until the wax has started to melt.
 Remove the pan and lift the jars off the pan using an oven mitt.
 Wipe any residual wax from the jar with soap and water.

 How to Get A Label Off A Jar

 If you’re having trouble getting the label off the jar, start by soaking it in soapy water for 5-10 minutes.
 Scrape off as much of the label as you can.